EWaterman/EWaterman.github.io/_posts/Ch2/0002-08-01-breaking-scenes-down.md

 - The drug dealer pulls out a gun.
 - The drug dealer shoots at Faith.

 Notice how the final atom acts as a sort of cliffhanger for each page.
-How will the heroes respond to the car escaping?
-Where is it going?
+How will the heroes respond to the car escaping and where is it going?
 Does Faith get shot?
 These questions make us (hopefully) want to turn the page to find the answers.

 At the same time though, each page feels like it achieves something.
 Carson shoots at the car, it drives away in response.
 The plot has progressed.
 Faith is standing in the road, the driver reacts by shooting at her.
 The tension grows.

 Also notice how I divided the atoms here.
 I chose to split them up evenly, four per page.
-With that number I can get a better idea about whether or not everything is going to fit in the pages.
-Now, you don’t have to keep exactly the same number of atoms per page throughout your story, I just did so because I wanted to maintain the same pacing across the two pages.
+With that number, I can get a better idea about how everything is going to fit in the pages.
+Now, you don’t have to keep exactly the same number of atoms per page throughout your story, I just did so here because I wanted to maintain the same pacing across the two pages.

 <br>